lazzslayer/rtv_2021_volunteers/volunteer_guide.md

 ## What is the schedule for the RTV CTF Stream?

-The schedule for the RTV stream is located at https://redteamvillage.io/schedule.html.
+The schedule for the RTV CTF stream is located at https://redteamvillage.io/schedule.html.

 # Discord FAQs